Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="restartservices"></a>
 ### Restarting Services

-Some services may not successfully restart when the deployment completes.
+Some services might not successfully restart when the deployment completes.

 To restart the middle tier services, SSH to the midtier-0 VM instance and perform the following steps:
 ```